Yiling-J/cacheme/README.md

 ```

 ## Add Node
-Node is the core part of your cache, each node contains:
+Node is the core part of cache.
+Each node has its own key function, load function and storage options.
+Stats of each node are collected independently.
+You can place all node definations into one package/module, so everyone knows exactly what is cached now and how they are cached.
+All cacheme API are based on node.

+Each node contains:
-- Key attritubes and `key` method,  which generate the cache key.
-Here the `UserInfoNode` is a dataclass, so the `__init__` method are created automatically.
+- Key attritubes and `key` method,  which are used to generate cache key.
+Here the `UserInfoNode` is a dataclass, so `__init__` method is generated automatically.
 - Async `load` method, which will be called to load data from data source on cache missing.
 This method can be omitted if you use `Memoize` decorator only.
 - `Meta` class, node cache configurations.
 See [Cache Node](#cache-node)